GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/solutions.md

 - **Relevance:** Measured by the `Chat_Outcome_Counter` metric.
 A response is considered relevant if the outcome is registered as "engaged".
 (Engagement is measured by the ratio of engaged outcomes in **movieguru_chat_outcome_counter_total**—where the outcome is either **Engaged** or **Acknowledged**—to the total outcomes recorded in **movieguru_chat_outcome_counter_total**.)
 - **Latency:**  Calculated as the time difference between the server receiving the user's message and sending the response.
 (The chat latency, measured by the **movieguru_chat_latency_milliseconds_bucket** metric, is tracked as a histogram at the 10th, 50th, 90th, and 99th percentiles.)

+## Challenge 5: Setting Priorities for Reliability

+### Notes and Guidance

+This challenge focusses on students crafting SLOs (both short-term and long-term) to match the business goals they encountered in the previous challenge.
+The short-term SLOs have to be informed by the current SLIs (they have to be achievable in the short term).
+The long-term SLOs can be more ambitious, but still grounded in good business reasons or hypotheses.

+#### Business Goal 1 SLOs

+The main page should be accessible and load quickly for users.

 **Achievable SLO:**

+- SLO 1a: `90%` of users should be able to access the main page after logging in,  measured over a `7`-day rolling window.
+- SLO 1b: `99%` of users should be able to access the main page after logging in, within `3` seconds measured over a `7`-day rolling window.
+- Rationale: This SLO focuses on the app's availability and initial load time, which are crucial for a positive first impression.
+The 90% target ensures better availability than the current situation, while the 3-second threshold aims for a responsive and quick-loading interface.
+The 7-day rolling window provides a balance between capturing short-term trends and allowing for some variability in daily traffic patterns.

+**Aspirational SLO:**

+- SLO 1a: `99.5%` of users should be able to access the Movie Guru app measured over a `7`-day rolling window.
+- SLO 1b: `99%` of users should be able to access the Movie Guru app within `1` seconds measured over a `7`-day rolling window.

+#### Business Goal 2 SLOs

+The chatbot should respond quickly to users and keep them engaged.

+**Achievable SLO:**

 - SLO 2a: `70%` of user messages should receive a relevant response from the Movie Guru chatbot measured over a `24`-hour rolling window.
 - SLO 2b: `99%` should recieve a response within `5` seconds, measured over a `24`-hour rolling window.

-**Rationale:**

-This starting SLO acknowledges that the chatbot is still under development and may not yet be able to provide highly relevant responses in all cases.
+- Rationale: This starting SLO acknowledges that the chatbot is still under development and may not yet be able to provide highly relevant responses in all cases.
 The 70% target allows for some room for improvement while still ensuring a reasonable level of user satisfaction.
 The aspirational SLO sets a higher bar for the future, aiming for both improved relevance and reduced latency.

 **Aspirational SLO:**

 - SLO 2a: `90%` of user messages should receive a relevant response from the Movie Guru chatbot measured over a `24`-hour rolling window.
 - SLO 2b: `99%` should recieve a response within `3` seconds, measured over a `24`-hour rolling window.

-## Challenge 5: SLOs on the dashboard
+## Challenge 6: SLOs on the dashboard

 ### Notes & Guidance